felis33/INVESTOR-BENCH/README.md

 # InvestorBench

+🚀 InvestorBench has been accepted by ACL 2025 main [Link](https://aclanthology.org/2025.acl-long.126/) <br>

 ## Usage

 In this section, we provide a step-by-step guide to running the evaluation framework with the fine-tuned LLM.
 The evaluation framework consists of three parts: